CodebenderCate/codebendercate/readme.md

 ### 😄 Pronouns:
 - She/Her/Hers
+- Try/Me
+- permit pronoun any any

 ### ⚡ Fun facts:
 - I am great a cryptography, but due to dyscalculia I have trouble with maths.
-As a result, I compensate with recognizing patterns, which made me a very talented investigator
+As a result, I compensate with recognizing patterns, which made me very talented with puzzles and investigations.
-- I love taking things apart, finding out how they work, changing how they work, and repairing or improving them in ways for which they were not originally designed.
-As a result, I generally can look at something and know how to assemble or disassemble it with ease.
-I will still use instructions or guides, but it is rare that I need them.

 ## <div align="center" dir="auto"> 🤝 Professional Affiliations and Memberships 🤝</div>
 #### <div align="center" dir="auto"> Clicking the image will redirect you to the affiliate website</div><br>